Rocket-CDS/DNNrocket/API/Documents/AutoLogin.md

 ### Login Method
 Firstly a user with the same username as the current portal must exist on the new/next portal.
 The portal url must be entered with a query stirng parameter of "autologin".
 The value of this param will be the coded name of a temporay file found on the file system of the website (not accessible to the public).
 This file is created by the redirect login command and will contain the login information.
-Each file can only be used once and has a timeout of 30 seconds.
+Each file can only be used once and has a timeout.

 ### Error messages and debuging
 All output can be found in the RocketLog log file for that day. (\Portals\_default\RocketLogs\*)